Prism194/-------/README.md

 - It contains the ability to purchase products contained in the cart.
 - It is not actually purchased, but when the user presses the purchase button, the inventory is reduced by the quantity purchased.
 - The product cannot be purchased in an empty cart, and an error message was displayed.
 - The try-except syntax allows the database to be recovered in the event of an unexpected error.
+- We took care of purchase fuction with try-except function because the errors that appear in the user's actual purchase can cause a big problem.

 17. loading.js
 - When using functions such as membership registration, login, and purchase, loading was made to appear until the data was fully entered/updated and redirected in the database.